DF Review 2021- Call For Papers

 - Is the defence sector sufficiently integrated with government departments and state agencies given the complexity and multiplicity of challenges emanating from the contemporary operating environment?

 - The UN has described climate change as a ‘crisis multiplier’ that has profound implications for peace and security.
 What are the likely implications for Ireland’s defence and security landscape arising from climate change?
 How can the Defence Forces be part of a more comprehensive national response to climate change?
 How can the Defence Forces prepare for threats arising from climate change?

 - Is the Defence Forces doing enough to support indigenous Irish industry in terms of research, innovation and development?
 Is Ireland sufficiently leveraging international initiatives to support research and to develop military capability, particularly within the EU?

 - Has the diminished visibility of the Defence Forces within Irish communities in recent years, linked to barrack closures and a significant drop in aid to the civil power operations, created further distance between Ireland’s armed forces and the society they serve?
 Has this created geographical and psychological shrinkage of the Defence Forces’ footprint within Irish society?
 If so, how can this physical and cognitive gap be bridged?

-The 2020 Defence Forces Review will be published in collaboration with Dublin City University (DCU) and is delighted to have as part of the joint Editorial Team, Assistant Professor in Security Studies, Dr. Caitriona Dowd.
-The Defence Forces Review will be launched in conjunction with an Academic Seminar held at DCU in December 2020.
+The 2021 Defence Forces Review will be published in collaboration with the Centre for Military History and Strategic Studies at Maynooth University, and we are delighted to have as part of the joint editorial team: Dr. Rory Finegan, Dr. Ian Speller, Comdt Pádraig Brennan and Comdt Paddy Sheahan.
+The Defence Forces Review will be launched in December 2021.

 List of Publications